 FAQs: CCB Payment Dates

-The Canada Child Benefit amount is inflation-indexed, therefore the regular CCB will be increased in July 2021 as part of the annual adjustment for inflation.
-In addition, there’ll be a one-time increase of up to $1,200 to help families deal with the impact of COVID-19.
+The Canada Child Benefit amount is inflation-indexed, therefore the regular CCB was increased in June 2023 as part of the annual adjustment for inflation.
+The next scheduled increase would be in June 2024 when CCB payments are increased to adjust for inflation.

 The Canada child benefit (CCB) is 100% tax-free.
 You won’t receive a tax slip and you won’t have to include any payments you received in your tax return for the year.